APPLICATION STRATEGY 2017: Colorado Deer

-Understanding how the draw system truly works is the key to success.
-The following advice can also help you to unlock the system and hunt more often.
+Understanding how the draw system works in each state is the key to success.
+Luckily Colorado has a very straightforward system.
+The following advice can also help you to unlock the system and go on hunts more often.

 Primitive weapon advantage

 The other option that Colorado provides is the use of their landowner tags.
-Every year there are hundreds of landowner tags that are drawn by Colorado landowners and sold on the open market. goHUNT is a leading source for these tags and you can find our current list of available landowner tags here.
+Every year there are hundreds of landowner tags that are drawn by Colorado landowners and sold on the open market.
+You can find our current list of available landowner tags here (Note: Colorado tags normally show up late spring/summer).
 These tags are offered for the exact same seasons as are offered in the draw.
 An additional quota of tags for each season is set aside for landowners in their own respective drawing.
 Landowner tags are a great way to circumvent the draw and obtain a tag to get out in the field this year to hunt.
 The best part is that they do not impact your accumulated preference points.
 In fact, you can still earn a preference point in the draw and purchase a landowner tag to hunt that same year.

 Current mule deer herd condition

 It is well known that the west got slammed with a hard winter.
 The question remains: will this winter produce a large herd die off?
 Initial reports claim that fawn die off is happening in a lot of units.
 Even with spring on the way, snowpack remains high in most units of Colorado.